tbensky/selenium-peoplesoft/README.md

 A rant?
 You bet.
 But PS's human-facing design makes it so exhausting to use.
 Here are some examples.

 ## Elements not sized properly
-Here's a box that is supposed to hold five letters, one for each a day of the work-week:
+Here's a box that is supposed to hold five letters, one for each a day of the work-week.
+It only holds four though:

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/000_day_pattern.png height=100>

-Changes to PS are impossible to implement, because it is typically used by large organizations requring many levels of committees for approving fixes.
+Sometimes one has to special click-and-scroll into it to check if all needed days are there.

 ## Force the human to do more work